Mewtastic/.local-bin-scripts/README.md

 ## netrevert
 Reverts network to how it was before the netfix command was run

+## picomstart
+Kills previous instances of picom and starts it again

+## polybar start
+Kills previous instances of polybar and starts it again

 ## Wallcycle
 Changes wallpaper between day and night according to sunset and sunrise.
 ### Dependencies: